Aphaena submaculata: Aphaena submaculata burmanica

 The body and legs are an ochraceous color with the sides of the head and legs having a red color.
 The top of the rostrum, lateral margins of pronotum, the anterior tibiae, the top of the intermediate and posterior tibiae, and the entire tarsi are all black.
 The abdomen is covered with light spots, and the tegmina are a rose-red color with the margin covered in spots.
 The costal margin's spots are linearly designed while the outer margin is irregularly spotted.
 The wings are a deeper red compared to the tegmina and the tips of the wings have an ochraceous color.
 The tip of the anus is covered in large scattered spots.
 The mesonotum has a set of three ridges and the cephalic process extends from the bottom of the abdomen to the middle of the pronotum.
-Its size is comparable to A. submaculata.
+Its size is comparable to A. submaculata; their length is 21 mm and with the tegmen, 72 mm.

-Behavior
+Behavior and distribution

-A. submaculata will pierce plants with its specialized mouthparts, feeding on tree sap.
-A. submaculata has been observed feeding with Lycorma imperialis.
+A. submaculata uses specialized mouthparts to pierce plants, feeding on tree sap.
+It has been observed feeding with Lycorma imperialis.
+The species follows a hemimetabolous life cycle and is native to Bangladesh, Myanmar, and Vietnam.
+Additionally, it is native to the Sikkim, Assam, and Darjeeling areas in India.